ChrisHutchinson1982/CV/README.md

 I thrive when working within a team on a shared goal and am always on hand to support others to ensure everyone is getting the most out of the experience.

-Adopting a nurturing leadership approach when managing a team based in India, we created a reputation for delivering an excellent quality of service to the 25+ markets that we supported and I was to proud to oversee a high proportion of the team in gaining promotions at HSBC.
+Adopting a nurturing leadership approach when managing a team based in India, we created a reputation for delivering an excellent quality of service to the 25+ markets that we supported and I was proud to oversee a high proportion of the team in gaining promotions at HSBC.

 When working as part of an Agile team in group projects and during the more formal learning weeks, if someone in my Makers cohort needed support, I made sure I was available to help them get through their blocker.